Collective worship in schools

-Section 70 of the School Standards and Framework Act 1998 stipulates that pupils of community, foundation or voluntary schools in England and Wales must take part in a daily act of Collective Worship, unless they have been explicitly withdrawn by their parents.
+Section 70 of the School Standards and Framework Act 1998 stipulates that pupils of community, foundation or voluntary schools in England and Wales must take part in a daily act of collective worship, unless they have been explicitly withdrawn by their parents.
 The same requirement is applied to academy schools via their funding agreements, so it is true to say that all maintained schools in England and Wales are subject to the same rules.
 However, in practice there is widespread non-compliance with the legislation, which has not been monitored by Ofsted since 2004.

 The responsibility for ensuring that the rules are applied rests with a school's head teacher, its governing body and the Local Education Authority.
 Local Education Authorities normally exercise this function via a Standing Advisory Council for Religious Education (SACRE).

-Definition & aims of collective worship
+Definition and aims of collective worship

 Guidance from the Department for Education (DfE) defines worship in this context as "reverence or veneration paid to a divine being or power."
 It makes a distinction between the terms "collective worship" and "corporate worship", with the latter being worship amongst a group with beliefs in common.

 It also describes the aims of the legislation as follows: "Collective worship in schools should aim to provide the opportunity for pupils to worship God, to consider spiritual and moral issues and to explore their own beliefs; to encourage participation and response, whether through active involvement in the presentation of worship or through listening to and joining in the worship offered; and to develop community spirit, promote a common ethos and shared values, and reinforce positive attitudes."

 Required attributes of collective worship

-The nature of the required daily act of collective worship in England and Wales is set out in Schedule 20 of the School Standards and Framework Act.
+The nature of the required daily act of collective worship in England and Wales is set out in schedule 20 of the School Standards and Framework Act 1998.
 This defines collective worship as "a single act of worship for all pupils" or separate acts of worship for groups of pupils.
 It should normally take place on school premises.
 The nature of the acts of worship should take into account the ages, aptitudes and family backgrounds of the pupils.

 Schools with a formal faith designation are required to arrange worship in accordance with their trust deed or, if they have no trust deed, in line with the practices of their designated faith.
 For schools without a formal faith designation, the majority of the acts of worship should be "of a broadly Christian character".
 In practical terms, this has been interpreted to mean that 51% of school days each school term must have an act of worship of a broadly Christian character.

 The legislation is supplemented by non-statutory DfE guidance.
 This makes it clear that sixth-formers can decide for themselves whether or not to take part in collective worship.
 It also sets out circumstances under which a local SACRE can grant a formal determination that an individual school can provide alternatives to the "broadly Christian" collective worship arrangements required by the legislation.